How Attorneys Can Avoid the Phantom Income Trap: 3 Key Considerations

 Assessing the value of your case inventory and projecting your future fees are essential steps.
 Placing estimates on the value and timing of your cases, and communicating your success rates to lenders, will help you obtain the best case cost financing your firm needs.
 Esquire Bank takes a number of factors into account when assessing the value of a firm in addition to case inventory, including historical successes, the firm’s existing technology, the source of new cases and the law firm’s structure.

-Contact Esquire Bank
+Meet with Esquire Bank

 Now that you understand the three considerations for how attorneys can avoid the phantom income trap, a good next step would be to contact an Esquire Bank relationship manager to discuss your law firm’s case inventory, growth trajectory, and capital needs.